gmcyber/CCC410F22-Example/docs/topics/ethhack-ui-dev.assets/ad-configuration.md

 ![image-20221014080407297](ad-configuration.assets/image-20221014080407297.png)

-* range-control users will be students who will have limited access to student specific functionality
+* ethhack-ui users will be students who will have limited access to student specific functionality
-* range-control admins will have staff and superuser access to the Ethhack UI application
+* ethhack-ui admins will have staff and superuser access to the Ethhack UI application
-* range-control is a parent group, containing both admins and users.
+* ethhack-ui is a parent group, containing both admins and users.

 ## range.control service user